Karttune/Karttunen_Patel_et_al/README.md

 TxDb.Hsapiens.UCSC.hg38.knownGene 3.13.0

+Rsubread 2.6.4

 ## Figure 3.
-Fig_3.rmd contains the R code to reproduce fig. 3 a, b, Extended data figures 3a, b and c.
+Fig_3.rmd contains the R code to reproduce fig. 3 a, b, Supplementary figs. 3a, b, c, and 5a, b, c, d.
 The script calculates the TE subfamily enrichment in GP5d and HepG2 and creates the subfamily-level motif heatmap.

 #### Required additional packages for Fig_3.rmd: